FBI Raises Reward to $100,000 for Capture of Gunmen Behind ‘Hit Job’ That Killed Four With Machine Guns at Trendy Downtown Birmingham

 Law enforcement officials say they believe the shooters used conversion devices that allowed their guns to function as fully automatic weapons.

-Officials reportedly found over 100 shell casings at the scene of the shooting.
+Officials reportedly found more than 100 shell casings at the scene of the shooting.

 Saturday’s shooting comes as local officials say that Birmingham, one of the fastest growing metropolitan destinations in the south, is seeing an “epidemic level” of gun violence.

-In July, Birmingham reported a 14% year-over-year increase in the number of deadly shootings.
+In July, Birmingham reported a 14 percent year-over-year increase in the number of deadly shootings.
 That came after the city experienced five homicides in as many days.
-Less than 24 hours after Saturday’s carnage, one person was killed, and two others were injured in a separate shooting in Birmingham.
+Less than 24 hours after Saturday’s carnage, one person was killed, and two others were injured in a separate shooting at Birmingham.

-The rise in murders comes as the city has repeatedly been ranked by WalletHub as one of the worst places to raise a family in the country (Memphis and Detroit were the worst).
-In July, Birmingham Mayor Randall Woodfin announced the implementation of a new tip line designed to give residents a way to feel safe about sharing information on homes with suspected criminal activity and called for an assault weapons ban in a bid to crack down on violent crime.
+The rise in murders comes as the city has repeatedly been ranked by WalletHub as one of the worst places to raise a family in the country — Memphis and Detroit were the worst.
+In July, Mayor Randall Woodfin of Birmingham announced the implementation of a new tip line designed to give residents a way to feel safe about sharing information on homes with suspected criminal activity and called for an assault weapons ban in a bid to crack down on violent crime.

 The White House condemned the “senseless violence” in Saturday’s shooting and said it is coordinating with state, local, and federal officials in the investigation.